Tricky (rapper): 2011–present: False Idols, live events, Ununiform

 Tricky announced a new album titled Adrian Thaws in June 2014.
 It was released on 8 September 2014.
 Skilled Mechanics was released in January 2016.
 The same month was released a song Tricky had written with 3D from Massive Attack, on the band's EP Ritual Spirit.

 His thirteenth official studio album, ununiform, was released on 22 September 2017, and featured collaborations with Asia Argento, Avalon Lurks, and Martina Topley-Bird, as well as a cover of Hole's "Doll Parts".
 Polish singer Marta Złakowska joined Tricky's band on a 2017 tour as a guest singer.
 She stepped in at the last minute when the originally planned singer dropped out.

 Blink, an imprint of Bonnier Books UK, has acquired Tricky's autobiography.
 Commissioning Editor Kerri Sharp acquired World rights from K7 Music – the independent music company headquartered in Berlin, where Tricky now lives.
 The book is currently untitled and will sell as a £20 Hardback in October 2019.

 His EP 20,20 was released on 6 March 2020.
 It featured the song Lonely Dancer recorded with the female singer Anika.
 She had previously worked with Beak in 2010.
 Tricky's next album, Fall to Pieces, was released in September 2020.
 The album featured singers Marta and Oh Land.

 In October 2021, Tricky released a new album under the artist name 'Lonely Guest'.
 The self-titled album featured collaborations with Lee "Scratch" Perry, Idles' frontman Joe Talbot and Maxïmo Park's Paul Smith.
 It featured songs with previous album vocalists Marta and Oh Land.

 In October 2025, Tricky and Polish singer Marta Złakowska released the joint album Out the Way via False Idols, which The Observer praised as “the pair’s best work yet, displaying a rewarding rigour that often eludes Tricky.”

+In April 2026, Tricky announced his fifteenth studio album, Different When It’s Silent, out 17 July 2026 via False Idols.